nallen05/bpm/README.md

 * `MATCH (form &amp clauses)`

-   _macro_  `Match` is like [`CASE`](http://www.lisp.org/HyperSpec/Body/mac_casecm_ccasecm_ecase.html) except it uses S-Expression PAtterns instead of keys and success forms re executed within the lexical scope of their respective matches.
+   _macro_  `Match` is like [`CASE`](http://www.lisp.org/HyperSpec/Body/mac_casecm_ccasecm_ecase.html) except it uses S-Expression Patterns instead of keys and success forms re executed within the lexical scope of their respective matches.

     cl-user> (match '(1 2)
     	       ((_h . _t) -&gt; (format nil "list with a head of ~A and a tail of ~A" _h _t))